LukeShortCloud/rootpages/src/devops.rst

 Technical Design Document
 --------------------------

-A technical design document (TDD) verbosely explains exactly how a program will work (in present tense) and why the program is needed.
-All functions and APIs are explained including the expected input and output.
+A technical design document (TDD) verbosely explains exactly how a program will work (in the present tense) and why the program is needed and precisely how it will be created.
+This also helps to define unit tests.
+The TDD should describe:

+-  The purpose of the program.
+-  Use cases.
+Examples of how the program will be consumed by end-users.
+-  Technologies.
+The software and hardware technologies that the program will be using.
+These include the programming language, libraries, and the environment it will run on.
+-  Functions and APIs.
+The expected inputs and outputs.
+-  If applicable, the user interface (UI).
+How it should look and the expected inputs and outputs.a
+-  Milestones.
+The expected functionality and state of a specific version of the program and how long it should take to develop.
+Eventually the time estimates should be updated to reflect how much time it did take for development.
+These milestones could be alpha, beta, and stable milestones.
+-  Revisions.
+The revision history for the TDD.
+The document should only be updated after a milestone is reached or, if necessary, after a sprint.
+All changes to the document should be noted.

+[2]

 Integrated Development Environments
 -----------------------------------